 Lottery Licenses are required for each individual raffle lottery within the City of Selkirk.
 Lottery Licenses can be obtained at the City of Selkirk Civic Office during office hours, Monday to Friday from 10:00am – 4:00pm.

 Apply for a Lottery License below!
-Once the application is complete please make the due payment at the Civic Office to obtain your license from a CitizenSupport Representative.
+Once the application is complete please go to the Civic Office to obtain your license from a CitizenSupport Representative.

 Lottery License Application